PowerPoint Tip: Breaking the habit of speaking to the screen

 Many presenters have the habit of looking at the screen when delivering a PowerPoint presentation and they don’t even realize they are doing it.
 To check how often you do it, videotape your presentation.
 When you watch it back, turn off the sound and focus just on where you are looking.
 This is the only way to really know how often you are looking at the screen instead of the audience.

 If you find you are looking at the screen too much, change your mindset to one of serving the audience.
-Create persuasive visuals instead of overloaded text slides using the five-step method in my book The Visual Slide Revolution.
+Create a clear message without information overload using the GPS approach and select the correct visual for your message.
 And practice delivering your presentation as a conversation with the audience instead of a content dump directed at the audience.
 Your presentations will be more effective and your audience will appreciate it.